If you’re planning on getting married in Switzerland, this guide explains the processes and documentation required to legally wed in Switzerland.

 Property ownership and taxes

-It’s no surprise that getting married affects your tax liabilities and the details vary from couple to couple.
+It’s no surprise that marriage affects your tax liabilities and the details vary from couple to couple.
 However, it’s worth noting that Switzerland has a very strict inheritance system and simply making a will is not enough to change how property is divided.
 Consult a lawyer if you have, for example, children from a previous relationship who need to be taken care of.